ensingm2/SteamMonsterGameScript/README.md

 - **seekHealingPercent (default: 20)** Below this % percentage threshold, script will swap to any lane that has a Healing powerup active
 - **useStealHealthAtPercent (default: 15):** % max hp at which to use the Steal Health Item
 - **useRainingGoldAbovePercent (default: 75):** Above this % percentage threshold, Raining Gold will be used on a targeted boss
+###Slave Window Settings
+- **slaveWindowUICleanup (default: true):** Whether or not slave windows will have all graphics removed in order to reduce load.
+- **slaveWindowPeriodicRestart (default: true):** If enabled, slave windows will periodically close and reopen in an attempt to cut down on any memory leaks
+- **slaveWindowPeriodicRestartInterval (default: 300000 [5 minutes]):** Duration (in milliseconds) between slave window reloads, if slaveWindowPeriodicRestart is set

 ##Notes:
 This script does not output particles for clicks, so you will not see damage output from the autoclicker.
 This is intended, as it reduces lag and removes a fairly large memory leak in the base game.